 A way to lower costs and extend the pasture season is to grow winter wheat, barley, rye, and brassicas.
 These crops are grown during fall, winter, and spring months and provide good pastures in the spring and fall if adequate moisture is available.
 There is no loss in grain yield if sheep are taken off small grain pastures mid-April.
 Besides quality feed, sheep require some free-choice minerals for normal growth and maintenance.

 An excellent source of sheep nutrition information is the National Research Council's (NRC) booklet on recommended nutrient allowances to maintain optimal production.
-This information is published by the National Academy Press.
+This information is published by the National Academies Press.